Website Performance in 2021: What’s Black and White and Read All Over?

 Performance used to mean, is a site UP or is it DOWN, now it means is each element UP?
 Is each process functioning?
 What is the response time for each specific facet of a given service?
 Monitoring site functionality can quickly lead to alert fatigue, and the best advice is don’t bite off more than you can chew.

-Break Down your Site Performance
+Break Down your Website Performance Monitoring

 Compartmentalize your performance goals by asking a few simple questions.